 Short CV of the teachers

 Prof. dr Stevan Gostojić holds a Ph.D. in electrical and computer engineering from University of Novi Sad.
-He is an associate professor of applied computer science and informatics at Faculty of Technical Sciences in Novi Sad and a court appointed IT expert witness.
-Stevan is the head of the Digital Forensics Laboratory at Faculty of Technical Sciences in Novi Sad founded to support teaching, research and provision of digital forensics services.
-He is a court appointed IT expert witness from 2014, mainly working as a digital forensics examiner in the fields of computer forensics, mobile forensics, and application forensics.
+He is an associate professor of applied computer science and informatics at Faculty of Technical Sciences in Novi Sad where he heads the Digital Forensics Laboratory founded to support teaching, research and provision of digital forensics services.
+He also works as a court appointed IT expert witness from 2014, mainly working as a digital forensics examiner in the fields of computer forensics, mobile forensics, and application forensics.